 Only one more anime series would nearly make its way to America in the Sixties.
 Ribbon No Kishi, based on a Osamu Tezuka manga first published in 1954, almost made it to the United States in the late Sixties.
 Set in a fairy tale world, both the manga and the anime centred on Princess Sapphire, who is forced by circumstances to pretend to a boy to inherit the throne.
 The animated series debuted in Japan in April 1967.
 Joe Oriolo (best known as creator of Casper the Friendly Ghost) and his partner Burt Hecht bought the American rights to the series in 1969.
 The series was actually dubbed into English, but it would not air on American airwaves as originally planned.
 The partnership between Oriolo and Hecht fell apart, with Hecht taking off with the masters to the American adaptation.
 Regardless, episodes of the English adaptation would leak out.
-The series would air in Australia in 1970, and apparently it would later air in the United States on a few television outlets.
+The series would air in Australia in 1970, and in the late Seventies it air in the United States on a various local television stations.

-With the 1967-1968, the race for American distributors to adapt Japanese cartoons for consumption in the United States ended, with only Marine Boy debuting the following season.
-For many years the only Japanese products seen on American television would be such live action shows as Ultraman and Jaianto robo (broadcast Stateside as Johnny Sokko and His Flying Robot).
+With the 1967-1968, the race for American distributors to adapt Japanese cartoons for consumption in the United States ended.
+For many years the only Japanese TV shows seen on American television would be such live action shows as Ultraman and Jaianto robo (broadcast Stateside as Johnny Sokko and His Flying Robot).
 The end of the anime wave on American television in the Sixties was the result of three factors.